 - 2 cloves garlic, minced

-- 1 tsp minced fresh ginger (or 1/2 tsp ground ginger)
+- 1 teaspoon minced fresh ginger (or ½ teaspoon ground ginger)

 - 2 lb boneless skinless chicken thighs (chopped into bite sized pieces)